-$\label{eq:Figure 5} \textit{Figure 5: Image showing electrical activity.
-This illustrates boundary effects,} \\ and scaling issues.$ Another important graphical device used in all examples in this paper is to "stretch each image to use the full gray scale".
+FIGURE 5: Image showing electrical activity.
+This illustrates boundary effects, and scaling issues.

+Another important graphical device used in all other examples in this paper is to "stretch each image to use the full gray scale".
 The lower left part of Figure 5 shows why this is important.
-It is the same h=4 boundary adjusted smooth as in the lower right, but the color scale is the same as for the raw data in the upper left.
+It is the same h = 4 boundary adjusted smooth as in the lower right, but the color scale is the same as for the raw data in the upper left.
 Note the contrast is much poorer, because much of the gray scale is unused.
-These adjustments were used in most the examples in this paper.